JulianNicholls/Blockchain-Course/README.md

 ## Security

-The deploy scripts are not included, for security of my seed words and Infura API ID.
-Although I will never use either of them for a real app, you can never be too careful.
+The deploy scripts are not included, for security of my seed words.
+Although I will never use them for a real app, you can never be too careful.

 ## Differences